 3. LOWER GOVERNMENT-IMPOSED COSTS THAT ADD TO AFFORDABILITY CHALLENGES

-Government taxes and fees are a major contributor to high house prices, making up as much as 25 percent of the sale price of a home in some regions.
+Government taxes and fees are a major contributor to high house prices, making up as much as 31 percent of the sale price of a home in some regions.

 The Federal Government can help affordability by lowering the GST on new homes.
 House prices have increased substantially since the GST was introduced in 1991.
 The New Housing Price Index, which measures the change in newly constructed house prices over homes, was 56 in 1991.
 It’s now 125—more than double.
 It is time to increase the thresholds of the ST/HST New Housing Rebate to reflect the increased price of housing today.
 When the GST was first introduced, the federal government made a commitment to adjust the New Housing Rebate thresholds every two years to reflect changes in housing prices, and thus to protect affordability over time (see Technical Paper on the GST, 1989, pg.19).
 However, those thresholds have never changed.
 They are currently $350,000 for the full rebate, reducing to $0 for anything over $450,000.
 Since the New Housing Price Index has more than doubled since 1991, the rebate thresholds should therefore be doubled as well, to $700,000 and $900,000.
 To further help affordability for Canadians who helping achieve Canada’s climate change goals, Net Zero Energy and Net Zero Energy Ready home renovations should be made eligible as “substantial renovations” to qualify for the GST/HST New Housing Rebate.

-And finally, the government can assist municipalities in lowering their own imposed costs by increasing infrastructure and transit investments (to lower municipal development costs which get passed on to developers and—ultimately—homebuyers), and tie them to housing supply outcomes.
+And finally, the government can assist municipalities in lowering their own imposed costs by increasing housing-supportive infrastructure and transit investments (to lower municipal development costs which get passed on to developers and—ultimately—homebuyers), and tie them to housing supply outcomes.

 Recommendations: